Listen to this article:

 - Only required to be added to non-milk based formulas: biotin, choline, inositol

 These nutrients are either naturally found in the components used to make the formula (e.g., cows’ milk, soy, etc.).
 Or they are added through fortification to ensure the final product meets the required amounts per serving for babies and doesn’t exceed the regulatory maximums.

 Baby formulas must include the ingredients above, but what else is included in their composition depends on the manufacturer’s formulation.
 In some cases, there may actually be harmful ingredients in the baby formula that don’t stand out right away.
-The best way to get a sense of what’s in baby formulas is to compare the ingredient labels of multiple brands.
+The best way to get a sense of what’s in baby formulas is to compare the ingredient labels of multiple brands and avoid those you suspect will trigger signs formula doesn’t agree with baby.

 Here are a few common commercial harmful baby formula ingredients that you may want to avoid:

 - Corn syrup, high fructose corn syrup, and other added sugars, as these may contribute unnecessary sweeteners to your baby’s diet.